Gibbs-Markov-Young structures with (stretched) exponential tail for partially hyperbolic attractors: Introduction

 \subsection{Partially hyperbolic attractors}

-Here we recall the definition of partially hyperbolic attractors with mostly expanding center-unstable direction and then we state the main theorem, Theorem~\ref{t:Markov towers}.
-This extends the result in \cite[Theorem A]{AP3} to the (stretched) exponential case.
+Here we recall the definition of partially hyperbolic attractors with mostly expanding center-unstable direction and then we state our main theorem, Theorem~\ref{t:Markov towers}.
+This result extends the polynomial estimates in \cite[Theorem A]{AP3} to the (stretched) exponential case.

 Let $f:M\to M$ be a $C^{1+}$ diffeomorphism of a finite dimensional Riemannian manifold~$M$.
 We say that $f$ is $C^{1+}$ if $f$ is $C^1$ and $Df$ is H\"older continuous.
 A set $K\subset M$ is said to be invariant if $f(K)=K$. \begin{Definition} A compact invariant subset $K\subset M$ has a \emph{dominated splitting}, if there exists a continuous $Df$-invariant splitting $T_K M=E^{cs}\oplus E^{cu}$ and $0<\lambda<1$ such that (for some choice of Riemannian metric on~$M$)